-1184 Cadmus and Opinion Dynamics Showerhead and Faucet Aerator Meter Study Memorandum dated June 2013, directed to Michigan Evaluation Working Group.
+1161 Cadmus and Opinion Dynamics Showerhead and Faucet Aerator Meter Study Memorandum dated June 2013, directed to Michigan Evaluation Working Group.
 This study of 135 single and multi-family homes in Michigan metered energy parameters for efficient showerhead and faucet aerators.

-1187 ComEd Energy Efficiency/ Demand Response Plan: Plan Year 2 (6/1/2009-5/31/2010) Evaluation Report: All Electric Single Family Home Energy Performance Tune-Up Program citing 2006-2008 American Community Survey data from the US Census Bureau for Illinois cited on p.
+1163 If household type is unknown, as may be the case for time of sale measures, then single family deemed value shall be used.
+1164 ComEd Energy Efficiency/ Demand Response Plan: Plan Year 2 (6/1/2009-5/31/2010) Evaluation Report: All Electric Single Family Home Energy Performance Tune-Up Program citing 2006-2008 American Community Survey data from the US Census

+Bureau for Illinois cited on p.
 17 of the PY2 Evaluation report.
-2.75 93% evaluation adjustment

-1188 ComEd PY3 Multi-Family Evaluation Report REVISED DRAFT v5 2011-12-08.docx
+2.75 93% evaluation adjustment 1165 ComEd PY3 Multi-Family Evaluation Report REVISED DRAFT v5 2011-12-08.docx

-1189 Bedrooms are suitable proxies for household occupancy, and may be preferable to actual occupancy due to turnover rates in residency and non-adult population impacts.
+1166 Bedrooms are suitable proxies for household occupancy, and may be preferable to actual occupancy due to turnover rates in residency and non-adult population impacts.

-1190 Cadmus and Opinion Dynamics Showerhead and Faucet Aerator Meter Study Memorandum dated June 2013, directed to Michigan Evaluation Working Group.
+1167 Cadmus and Opinion Dynamics Showerhead and Faucet Aerator Meter Study Memorandum dated June 2013, directed to Michigan Evaluation Working Group.

-1191 Based on findings from a 2009 ComEd residential survey of 140 sites, provided by Cadmus.
+Based on findings from a 2009 ComEd residential survey of 140 sites, provided by Cadmus.

-Household Type SPH

-Multi-Family 1.3 1192

-Custom Actual
+Multi-Family 1.3 1169 Custom Actual